dtokarzewski/InPost/README.md

 This project is sample offline-first, Android app.
 It's a recruitment task but also, it's designed to be a playground for testing various architecture solutions and new libraries.

+Project follows Clean Architecture principles.
+It's for sure an overkill for such small project, but it's purpose is to show an example of an architecture suitable for large scale project.

 ### Building
 No special operations needed - just run project in Android Studio.